Costa-Alexandre/recipes-api/README.md

 2. **Convert SQL to .dbml:**
    Run the following command to convert the SQL script to a .dbml file:

-`npx -p @dbml/cli sql2dbml --postgres-legacy dump.sql -o mydatabase.dbml`
+`npx -p @dbml/cli sql2dbml --postgres dump.sql -o mydatabase.dbml`

-Note: Using the `--postgres` flag instead of `--postgres-legacy` will generate a .dbml file with a different syntax.
-This syntax is currently not supported by dbdocs/0.8.1.
+Note: Using the `--postgres` flag will generate a .dbml file with a different syntax.
+This syntax is currently not supported by dbdocs/0.8.1 or prior versions.
+Use the `--postgres-legacy` flag instead.

 3. **Log in to dbdocs.io:**